degville/snap-docs/docs/explanation/snap-development/install-modes.md

 This option is useful when testing snaps shared through a trusted channel, and for testing snaps built locally, before eventually being published to the store.

-The `snap refresh --ammend` command can be used to update or replace a locally installed snap with an identically named snap on the store.
+The `snap refresh --ammend` command can be used to replace a locally installed snap with an identically named snap on the store.

 ## Developer mode